-Stress can cause hormonal imbalances, which in turn affect your general and vaginal health.
-While stress cannot be prevented entirely, find ways to manage stress effectively like meditation, yoga etc.
+Stress can cause hormonal imbalances, affecting your general and vaginal health.
+While stress cannot be prevented entirely, find ways to manage stress effectively, like meditation, yoga, etc.

 Free yourself from BV for good!

 It is possible to stop BV from coming back!
-VagiBiom, developed by Biom Pharmaceuticals, is helping countless women with science-backed patented formulation containing Lactobacillus crispatus & Lactobacillus gasseri.
+VagiBiom, developed by Biom Pharmaceutical, is helping countless women with a science-backed patented formulation containing Lactobacillus crispatus & Lactobacillus gasseri.
 Learn more about how our patented products can help you get freedom from BV and other feminine conditions.